camunda/camunda-docs/docs/guides/introduction-to-camunda-cloud.md

 Camunda Cloud delivers scalable, on-demand process automation as-a-service with powerful execution engines for BPMN processes and DMN decisions paired with tools for collaborative modeling, operations and analytics.

-Camunda Cloud is comprised of 4 components:
+Camunda Cloud is comprised of four components:

 * Zeebe - Zeebe is the cloud native process engine of Camunda Cloud.
 * Operate - Manage, monitor, and troubleshoot your processes through Operate.